Post-Regularization Confidence Bands for Ordinary Differential Equations: ODE Inference

-where $\Sigma_{i\cdot}, i=1,\ldots,n$, is the $i$th row of the $n\times n$ matrix $\Sigma$ defined in \eqref{eqn:2matrices}, and $\widehat{H}_j(\widehat{x}(t))$ is obtained from \eqref{eqn:hatfjxt}.
+where $\Sigma_{i\cdot}, i=1,\ldots,n$, is the $k$th row of the $n\times n$ matrix $\Sigma$ defined in \eqref{eqn:2matrices}, and $\widehat{H}_{jk}(\widehat{x}(t))$ is obtained from \eqref{eqn:hatfjxt}.
 We make a few remarks.
-First of all, we employ the integral of the infinite-dimensional functional $\widehat{H}_{j}(\widehat{x}(t))$ in \eqref{eqn:debiasedestimator} to correct the bias in $\widehat{\alpha}_{jk,t_0}$.
-As a result, the inference of the de-biased estimator $\widehat{F}_{jk}(x_k(t_0))$ relies on analyzing the distribution of the integral, $\int_{\Tcal}\{ T_i(t)-\bar{T}(t) \} \widehat{H}_{j}(\widehat{x}(t))dt$, and the measurement error introduced by the estimated trajectory $\widehat{x}(t)$.
+First of all, we employ the integral of the infinite-dimensional functional $\widehat{H}_{jk}(\widehat{x}(t))$ in \eqref{eqn:debiasedestimator} to correct the bias in $\widehat{\alpha}_{jk,t_0}$.
+As a result, the inference of the de-biased estimator $\widehat{F}_{jk}(x_k(t_0))$ relies on analyzing the distribution of the integral, $\int_{\Tcal}\{ T_i(t)-\bar{T}(t) \} \widehat{H}_{jk}(\widehat{x}(t))dt$, and the measurement error introduced by the estimated trajectory $\widehat{x}(t)$.
 These features clearly differentiate our de-biasing solution from the existing ones.
-Second, we briefly examine an alternative de-biased estimator that uses the derivative instead of the integral in \eqref{eqn:debiasedestimator}.
+Second, we note that a similar approach to constructing a de-biased solution involving an infinite dimensional object has been studied by \citet{lu2020kernel} in a different context.
+Third, we briefly examine an alternative de-biased estimator that uses the derivative instead of the integral in \eqref{eqn:debiasedestimator}.
 The convergence of this alternative de-biased estimator hinges on the estimation error of the derivative term, $\mathbb E\int_{\Tcal}\{d\widehat{x}_j(t)/dt-dx_j(t)/dt\}^2dt$, which has a slower convergence rate than its integral counterpart \citep{Chen2017, dai2021kernel}.
 As such, it is to have inferior inference properties, and we choose to use the integral instead of the derivative in our de-biased estimator \eqref{eqn:debiasedestimator}.

 Next, we obtain the critical value for the confidence band based on the de-biased estimator \eqref{eqn:debiasedestimator} using Gaussian multiplier bootstrap.
 Specifically, we consider the distribution of the supremum of the empirical process, $\sup_{t_0\in\Tcal}\Hbb_n(t_0)$, where